Guidelines for teacher and course evaluations

 Process & Reporting:

-2. Reviews are limited to appeal requests submitted by the deadline indicated above, and which pertain to teaching within the immediately preceding academic year unless more than one year of data was required in order to reach an aggregate of three assessments.
+2. Reviews are limited to appeal requests submitted by the deadline indicated above, and which pertain to teaching within the immediately preceding academic year unless more than one year of data was required to reach an aggregate of three assessments.

 4. All outcomes are considered final and are reported to the appellant and copied to the appellants’ respective Clinical Chief and Departmental Chair /Divisional Head as either supported or denied.